 - Luxe ($$$) — Posada de Don Rodrigo, Porta Hotel del Lago

-Day 2: Exploring the Maya Towns Around the Lake
+Day 2: Explore the Maya Towns Around the Lake

 Arriving in Santiago Atitlán

 In some cases, you may want to arrive and immediately head to the destination you came here for — bets are it’s either San Marcos or San Pedro La Laguna.
-At least 9/10 travelers visiting Lake Atitlán arrive in Panajachel wanting to take the boat ferry the same day to get there.
+Most travelers visiting Lake Atitlán arrive in Panajachel, wanting to take the ferry the same day.
 We get it!
 We did the same thing when we moved here.

 In any case, I highly recommend including more than one town in your Lake Atitlán itinerary — several, if possible!
 Here are the 10 best towns to visit around Lake Atitlan.

-To take the boat across Lake Atitlan costs between Q5 and Q25 per one-way trip, depending on your origin and destination.
+Depending on your origin and destination, taking the boat across Lake Atitlan costs between Q10 and Q25 per one-way trip.

 Day 3: Sunrise Hike Over Lake Atitlan